santiment/academy/src/docs/sanapi/rate-limits/index.md

 calls.
 In most cases, a single GraphQL request will contain only one GraphQL query.

-Executing the following GraphQL request will count as 1 API calls:
+Executing the following GraphQL request will count as 1 API call:

 ```graphql-explorer
 {